kienstra/data-store/doc/architecture/programming-language-stack.md

 2. There are good server libraries, like [httpkit.server](https://http-kit.github.io/http-kit/org.httpkit.server.html) and [compojure](http://weavejester.github.io/compojure/compojure.core.html).
 3. There's a good [testing library](https://clojure.github.io/clojure/clojure.test-api.html) and [server mocking library](https://github.com/ring-clojure/ring-mock).
 4. Clojure is mainly immutable, but you can set [atoms](https://clojure.org/reference/atoms) to persist data in the data store.
+5. Long-term support is good.
+Clojure is [16 years old](https://en.wikipedia.org/wiki/Clojure), and will probably be supported for a long time.
+6. You don't have to keep up with new releases much.
+The Clojure language last released a new version [over a year ago](https://clojure.org/releases/downloads).
+There will be little need to keep up with language and library releases.
+7. Requires less development time.
+Clojure is terse, and has mainly pure function.
+This promotes fast, Test Driven Development.
+8. Hosting cost should be the same as other languages.
+You can package a Clojure app [as a JAR file](https://www.braveclojure.com/java/), so hosting could be the same as for a Java app.
+9. Ability to hire is not as good as other languages.
+There are fewer Clojure developers than other languages, so we'd probably have to train developers on Clojure.